+- (a) an Australian legal practitioner who is a sole solicitor,

+- (b) a partnership of which the solicitor is a partner,

+- (c) a multi-disciplinary partnership,

+- (d) a community legal service,

-- (a) an Australian legal practitioner who is a sole solicitor; - (b) a partnership of which the solicitor is a partner; - (c) a multi-disciplinary partnership; or - (d) an incorporated legal practice. - "legal costs" means amounts that a person has been or may be charged by, or is or may become liable to pay to, a law practice for the provision of legal services including disbursements but not including interest. - "legal profession legislation" means a law of a State or Territory that regulates legal practice and the provision of legal services. - "legal services" means work done, or business transacted, in the ordinary course of legal practice. - "managed investment scheme" has the same meaning as in Chapter 5C of the Corporations Act 2001 (Cth). - "matter" means any legal service the subject of an engagement or required to be provided by the solicitor or the solicitor's law practice to fulfil an engagement and includes services provided for:
+- (e) an unincorporated legal practice, or

+- (f) an incorporated legal practice.

+"legal costs" means amounts that a person has been or may be charged by, or is or may become liable to pay to, a law practice for the provision of legal services including disbursements but not including interest.

+"legal profession legislation" means a law of a State or Territory that regulates legal practice and the provision of legal services.

+"legal services" means work done, or business transacted, in the ordinary course of legal practice.

+"managed investment scheme" has the same meaning as in Chapter 5C of the Corporations Act 2001 (Cth).

+"matter" means any legal service the subject of an engagement or required to be provided by the solicitor or the solicitor's law practice to fulfil an engagement and includes services provided for:

-(a) a case;
+- (a) a case;

-- (b) a dealing between parties that may affect, create or be related to a right, entitlement or interest in property of any kind; or - (c) advice on the law.
+- (b) a dealing between parties that may affect, create or be related to a right, entitlement or interest in property of any kind; or

+- (c) advice on the law.

-"mortgage financing" means facilitating a loan secured or intended to be secured by mortgage by - but does not include:
+"mortgage financing" means facilitating a loan secured or intended to be secured by mortgage by-

-- (a) acting as an intermediary to match a prospective lender and borrower; - (b) arranging the loan; or - (c) receiving or dealing with payments under the loan,
+- (a) acting as an intermediary to match a prospective lender and borrower; - (b) arranging the loan; or - (c) receiving or dealing with payments under the loan, but does not include: